openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/15_semantics.rst

 In cases like this, the smart compiler can deduce the smart type of an entity without requiring unnecessary ``as`` conversions (see :ref:`Cast Expressions`).

-Tricky cases related to overloading (see :ref:`Function and Method Overloading`) are possible, when a smart type can lead to the call of a function or a method (see :ref:`Overload Resolution`) that suits the smart type rather than the static type of an argument:
+Overloading (see :ref:`Function and Method Overloading`) can cause tricky situations when a smart type leads to the call of a function or a method (see :ref:`Overload Resolution`) that suits the smart type rather than the static type of an argument: